SimonBiggs/electroninserts-webapp/README.md

  * Server -- https://github.com/SimonBiggs/electronfactor-server
  * Client -- https://github.com/SimonBiggs/electroninserts-webapp

-The fundamental code from which all paremeterisation and modelling is done is found within the followign python file:
+The fundamental code from which all paremeterisation and modelling is done is found within the following python file:

  * https://github.com/SimonBiggs/electronfactor-server/blob/master/electroninserts.py